prismmodelchecker/prism/README.md

   http://www.prismmodelchecker.org/manual/InstallingPRISM/Instructions

-or see the local copies included in this distribution:
+or see the local copy included in this distribution:

- * `doc/manual/InstallingPRISM/Instructions.html`
- * `doc/manual.pdf`
+ * `manual/InstallingPRISM/Instructions.html`

 Very abbreviated instructions for installing/running PRISM are as follows: